GamesOfSummer/book_of_knowledge/Javascript/react-why-use-hooks.md

 * huge components
 * confusing classes

-these are 3 symptons of one problem
+*these are 3 symptoms of one problem*

-problem - react didn't have a simpler stateful primitive than a class compoent
+Problem - react didn't have a simpler stateful primitive than a class compoent

 They did use mixins for a while.
-Mixins are consideres harmful.
+Mixins are considered harmful.
 THey tend to make problems worse.

+Hooks are optional and opt-in only.
+No breaking changes.

+What if I could just use state from a function component?
+Thus, `useState` was born.
+No more `this` and no more `this.setState`.
+Simpler.
+Local variables.